DISCOVER THE ROLE

 WHAT QUALIFICATIONS WILL I OBTAIN?

-- NVQ Level 3 Extended Diploma in Installation and Commissioning or Engineering
+- NVQ Level 4 Extended Diploma Engineering Technical Support

 WHAT DO I NEED?

-You will spend the first year of your apprenticeship at a dedicated college/training facility chosen by the NNL.
-Here you’ll gain the basic skills you’ll need to start with us on site.
-You will then study on a day release, attending college one day per week whilst on site for the other four days working on exciting real projects within the business.
+You will spend your first year of your apprenticeship at a dedicated college/training facility chosen by the NNL.
+Here you will gain the basic skills required to start with us on site.
+You will then study on a day release with a 6 weekly assessment in the workplace, attending college one day per week whilst on site for the other four days working on exciting real projects within the business.

 Starting salary (dependant on age): Competitive.
 We value our apprentices highly, so we believe in paying them more than the minimum wage.